TrigRun

 │ → status: succeeded

-└─── Failure (timeout, connection error, non-success status)
+└─── Failure (timeout, connection error, non-success status, or response body mismatch)

 → Retry with exponential backoff